 Big Basin Redwoods State Park

-California’s oldest state park has lots to offer in the waterfall department.
+California's oldest state park has lots to offer in the waterfall department.
 You can find small waterfalls throughout the park (check in the area near the Blooms Creek Campground) or hike to Sempervirens Falls for the epic waterworks.
-Follow the Sequoia Trail from the visitor’s center past the Wastahi Campground and listen for the sound of rushing water to lead the way.
-Pro tip: Play a game of “count the banana slugs” along the way.
+Sempervirens is a spring-fed waterfall, so it flows year round.
+Follow the Sequoia Trail from the visitor's center past the Wastahi Campground and listen for the sound of rushing water to lead the way.
+Afterwards, hit the park's nature museum, which is undergoing renovation and scheduled for reopening in Spring 2020.
+Pro tip: Play a game of "count the banana slugs" along the way.

 21600 Big Basin Way